Clustering in Machine Learning

 Clustering is very much important as it determines the intrinsic grouping among the unlabelled data present.
 There are no criteria for good clustering.
-It depends on the user, what is the criteria they may use which satisfy their need.
-For instance, we could be interested in finding representatives for homogeneous groups (data reduction), in finding “natural clusters” and describe their unknown properties (“natural” data types), in finding useful and suitable groupings (“useful” data classes) or in finding unusual data objects (outlier detection).
+It depends on the user, and what criteria they may use which satisfy their need.
+For instance, we could be interested in finding representatives for homogeneous groups (data reduction), finding “natural clusters” and describing their unknown properties (“natural” data types), in finding useful and suitable groupings (“useful” data classes) or in finding unusual data objects (outlier detection).
 This algorithm must make some assumptions that constitute the similarity of points and each assumption make different and equally valid clusters.

 - Density-Based Methods: These methods consider the clusters as the dense region having some similarities and differences from the lower dense region of the space.
 These methods have good accuracy and the ability to merge two clusters.
 Example DBSCAN (Density-Based Spatial Clustering of Applications with Noise), OPTICS (Ordering Points to Identify Clustering Structure), etc.

 - Hierarchical Based Methods: The clusters formed in this method form a tree-type structure based on the hierarchy.
 New clusters are formed using the previously formed one.
 It is divided into two category